Music Gateway

 Unfortunately, I never know who is making the final decision about the placement, and in some instances the decision is made by a group of people, not just the music supervisor.
 Needless to say, the media business is an industry that is built on collaboration.
 Most important is that I, the composer/owner of the music cannot predict what a music supervisor is specifically looking for or what the deciding factor is in having a piece of music selected for a sync.

-So, What Do I Do?
-Submit, Submit, Submit!
+What Do I Do?
+Submit!

 1. Quality